Approximation and exact penalization in simple bilevel variational problems: Bilevel variational problem

-where the positive part of the approximated constraint is penalized.
-We leverage the eMFCQ to prove that all the solutions to \eqref{Pen} are also solutions to \eqref{OPMYeB} when the penalty parameter is sufficiently large.
-Moreover, we prove that this threshold is uniformly bounded on all the possible choices of the set $B$.
+where the positive part of the constraint is penalized.
+In the next section, we prove that all the optimal solutions to \eqref{Pen} are also optimal solutions to \eqref{OPMYeB} when the penalty parameter is sufficiently large.
+Moreover, we show that this threshold is uniformly bounded over all the possible choices of the set $B$.